BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - time-out set to 5 minutes to free up limited ESP32 resources used by inactive sessions,
    - optional firewall for incoming connections.

-- **ftpServer** is needed for uploading configuration files, .html files, etc onto ESP32 file system.
+- **ftpServer** is needed for uploading configuration files, .html files, etc. onto ESP32 file system.
 Unlike webServer and telnetServer it does not expose a programming interface.
 Built-in commands that are implemented so far:

    - ls,
    - rm [esp32FileName],